Drawing: Overview

 In fields outside art, technical drawings or plans of buildings, machinery, circuitry and other things are often called "drawings" even when they have been transferred to another medium by printing.

 History

 In communication

 Drawing is one of the oldest forms of human expression, with evidence for its existence preceding that of written communication.
 It is believed that drawing was used as a specialised form of communication before the invention of the written language, demonstrated by the production of cave and rock paintings around 30,000 years ago (Art of the Upper Paleolithic).

 These drawings, known as pictograms, depicted objects and abstract concepts.
 The sketches and paintings produced by Neolithic times were eventually stylised and simplified in to symbol systems (proto-writing) and eventually into early writing systems.

 In manuscripts

-Before the widespread availability of paper, 12th-century monks in European monasteries used intricate drawings to prepare illustrated, illuminated manuscripts on vellum and parchment.
+Before the widespread availability of paper in Europe, monks in European monasteries used drawings, either as underdrawings for illuminated manuscripts on vellum or parchment, or as the final image.
 Drawing has also been used extensively in the field of science, as a method of discovery, understanding and explanation.